Tell Us Your Best Tokyo Tips

 TIP 5: LOOK FOR ROWS AND COLUMNS THAT ARE ALMOST FINISHED

 If a row or column has only one cell left unsolved, then as you cannot repeat a number, only one can go in it.
-For example, if you had a row or column of 5 with the numbers 2, 1, 5, and 3 already filled in, then the last unfilled cell must contain a 4.
+For example, if you had a row or column of 5 with the numbers 2, 1, 5, and 3 already filled in, the last unfilled cell must contain a 4.

 TIP 6: USE MATHS